bioidiap/bob.extension/doc/config.rst

 in the |project|-echosystem.
 The configuration system is pretty simple and uses Python itself to load and validate input files, making no *a priori* requirements on the amount or complexity of data that needs to be configured.
-Since configuration files are written in Python, you can execute full python programs while configuring, import modules, create classes and more.

 The configuration system is centered around a single function called :py:func:`bob.extension.config.load`.
 You call it to load the configuration